Scholarships and Grants

 Columbia University School of Nursing is proud to offer approximately $10 million annually in fellowships and scholarships to our nursing students who demonstrate excellent academic achievement, financial need, and exceptional promise for leadership in nursing.

-Scholarships, grants, loans, and employment opportunities are available to students to help finance their education at Columbia Nursing.
+Scholarships, grants, and loans, are available to students to help finance their education at Columbia Nursing.
 Many students also receive tuition reimbursement from their employers while in school, and doctoral students can apply for teaching assistantships to supplement their educational costs.
 PhD students are fully funded for the first two years of their program.

 Need-based aid (scholarships or grants) are awarded on the basis of financial aid for the student as determined by the FAFSA.
 Aid received may change at any point during the academic year if a student no longer has financial need.
 The following criteria determine a change in financial aid: